teelawlz/ItemsApiTester/README.md

 # ItemsApiTester

-COMPLETELY OUTDATED HI PROSPECTIVE EMPLOYER I APOLOGIZE FOR THIS ONE.
-A little UI for making API calls to the WoW Items database
+~~A little~~ COMPLETELY OUTDATED UI for making API calls to the WoW Items database

 ## The Gist